Frequently Asked Questions (FAQs) - Klaas Enno Stephan

 You can find a list of the courses in the current semester here.

-I was a student in one of your courses.
+I am/was a student in one of your courses.
 Are you interested in some feedback?

 Yes, I would cetainly be very interested to hear what you found useful and what you did not like so much.
-Please speak to me directly after the course or email me your thoughts.
+Ideally, please speak to me directly after the course.
+You can also email me your thoughts (but see above).

 Prospective students and post-docs